 One of the most ingenious inventions of the 21st century is that of the ride-sharing service.
 Users who download a mobile application can quickly and easily request transportation, while people who are looking for part-time work can provide this service without going through the expensive and complicated process of securing taxi driver permissions and medallions.

 However, with this new take on private transportation comes new legal complications.
 If an Uber or Lyft driver injures a passenger or another driver in an accident, who is responsible for paying for those injuries?

-At The Law Office of Fredson and Statmore, our attorneys have extensive experience helping clients injured in car accidents of all kinds, including accidents involving rideshare drivers, to recover the compensation they need and deserve across Wayne, Clifton, West Milford, Paterson, and the greater Passaic County area.
+At The Law Office of Fredson and Statmore, our attorneys have extensive experience helping clients injured in car accidents of all kinds, including accidents involving rideshare drivers, to recover the compensation they need and deserve across Wayne, Clifton, Bloomfield, West Milford, Paterson, and the greater Passaic County and Essex County area.

-Contact our firm today to discuss your options for recovering compensation in the event of a car accident or accident with a rideshare driver in a free and confidential consultation.
+Call our office today to discuss your options for recovering compensation in the event of a car accident or accident with a rideshare driver in a free and confidential consultation.

 As a general rule of thumb, businesses are responsible for the actions of their employees, so if a truck driver causes an accident and injury to another party for example, the trucking company, and the company that hired them, can often be held liable in a truck accident injury claim.